chungy/mame-romhacks/gbcolor/mmw4dx/mmw4dxv10/readme.txt

 kensuyjin33 - graphics
 marc_max - reverse engineering & hacking

-thanks to Genares, StahlbolzenSC2, amaturehd & NooblarGaming for their deep betatesting! thanks to the GB Colorization team for their help and advice!
+thanks to Genares, StahlbolzenSC2 & amaturehd for their deep betatesting! thanks to the GB Colorization team for their help and advice!